Sapphire optical properties

 Outstanding Mechanical Strength

 Sapphire has very high compressive strength and excellent resistance to impact and pressure.
-Performs well in high-pressure systems, deep-sea applications, and aerospace environments.
+The material performs well in high-pressure systems, deep-sea applications, and aerospace environments.

 Sapphire transmits from approximately 150 nm (UV) through 5.5 µm (mid-IR).
-A single material can support UV, visible, and IR applications, reducing design complexity.
+Reducing design complexity, this single material can support UV, visible, and IR applications.

-Sapphire maintains strength and optical performance at temperatures exceeding 1000°C (depending on the environment).
-Suitable for high-heat industrial processes, combustion monitoring, and furnace viewing ports.
+Sapphire maintains strength and optical performance at temperatures exceeding 1000°C (depending on environment).
+It is suitable for high-heat industrial processes, combustion monitoring, and furnace viewing ports.

-Highly resistant to acids, alkalis, and most corrosive environments.
-Long service life in semiconductor, medical, and chemical processing applications.
+Highly resistant to acids, alkalis, and most corrosive environments, sapphire offers longevity in semiconductor, medical, and chemical processing applications.

 Superior Thermal Conductivity

-Better thermal conductivity than most optical glasses.
-Helps manage thermal gradients and reduces the risk of thermal shock.
+Better thermal conductivity than most optical glasses, the material helps manage thermal gradients and reduces risk of thermal shock.

 Low Coefficient of Thermal Expansion

-Provides dimensional stability across temperature changes.
-Maintains optical alignment and seal integrity in precision systems.
+Sapphire provides dimensional stability across temperature changes, and it maintains optical alignment and seal integrity in precision systems.

 Long Operational Lifespan